 What to do this month

-What to do In December
+What to do In January

 (There is no copyright on this article.
 Please feel free to copy it.
 Keep in mind it’s written with the Western Cape weather in mind.)